+- 1. Flexible lower legform impactor - 1.1.
 The flexible lower legform impactor shall consist of flesh and skin, flexible long bone segments (representing femur and tibia), and a knee joint as shown in Figure 1.
-The assembled impactor shall have a total mass of $13.2 \pm [0.4$ ,kg].
+The assembled impactor shall have a total mass of $13.2 \pm [0.4]$ kg.
 The dimensions of the fully assembled impactor shall be as defined in Figure 1.

-Brackets, pulleys, protectors, connection parts, etc. attached to the impactor for the purposes of launching it and/or, protection, may extend beyond the dimensions and tolerances shown in Figure 1 and Figures 2 (a) and (b).
+Brackets, pulleys, protectors, connection parts, etc. attached to the impactor for the purposes of launching and/or protection may extend beyond the dimensions and tolerances shown in Figure 1 and Figures 2(a) and (b).

 - 1.2.
-The diameter of the femur and tibia shall be $70 \pm 1 \text{ mm}$ and both shall be covered by foam flesh and skin.
-The foam flesh shall be 25 mm thick foam type CF-45 or equivalent.
-The skin shall be made of neoprene foam, faced with 0.5 mm thick nylon cloth on both sides, with an overall thickness of 6 mm.
 The cross-sectional shape of the femur main body segments, the tibia main body segments and their impact faces shall be as defined in Figure 2(a). - 1.3.
-The knee joint shall be fitted with deformable knee elements from the same batch as those used in the certification tests.
 The cross-sectional shape of the knee joint and its impact face shall be as defined in Figure 2 (b). - 1.4.
-The total masses of the femur and tibia shall be $8.6 \pm 0.1$ kg and $4.8 \pm 0.1$ kg respectively, and the total mass of the impactor shall be $13.4 \pm 0.2$ kg.
-The centre of gravity of the femur and tibia shall be $217 \pm 10$ mm and $233 \pm 10$ mm from the centre of the knee respectively.
-The moment of inertia of the femur and tibia, about a horizontal axis through the respective centre of gravity and perpendicular to the direction of impact, shall be $0.127 \pm 0.010$ kgm and $0.120 \pm 0.010$ kgm respectively.
-The masses of the femur and the tibia without the flesh and skin, including the connection parts to the knee joint, shall be $2.46 \neq 0.12$ , kg and $2.64 \neq 0.13$ , kg respectively.
-The mass of the knee joint without the flesh and skin shall be $4.28 \neq 0.21$ , kg.
-The assembled mass of the femur, the knee joint and the tibia without the flesh and skin shall be $9.38 \pm [0.3]$ , kg.
+The masses of the femur and the tibia without the flesh and skin, including the connection parts to the knee joint, shall be $2.46 \pm 0.12$ kg and $2.64 \pm 0.13$ kg respectively.
+The mass of the knee joint without the flesh and skin shall be $4.28 \pm 0.21$ kg.
+The assembled mass of the femur, the knee joint and the tibia without the flesh and skin shall be $9.38 \pm [0.3]$ kg.